How Fresno Pacific is confronting budget challenges

 FRESNO, Calif.
-(KSEE/KGPE) – The process of elimination positions at Fresno Pacific University (FPU) has been completed according to a statement from the university, and the philosophy program was not one of them.
+(KSEE/KGPE) – The process of eliminating positions at Fresno Pacific University (FPU) has been completed, according to a statement from the university – and the philosophy program was not one of them.

 In the fall of 2022, FPU announced that they would have to make the difficult decision to cut several positions that included tenured professors and leading programs with deep roots and history at the university, including the Philosophy Department.